ovh/docs/pages/platform/metrics/source_windows/guide.fr-fr.md

 ## Objective

-In this guide, you will learn how to use the [telegraf tool](https://www.influxdata.com/time-series-platform/telegraf/) or the [Prometheus ecosystem](https://prometheus.io/) to collect Windows data and sending them to the Metrics Data Platform.
+In this guide, you will learn how to use the [telegraf tool](https://www.influxdata.com/time-series-platform/telegraf/) or the [Prometheus ecosystem](https://prometheus.io/) to collect Windows data and send them to the Metrics Data Platform.

 ## Requirements